Control of the magnon-polariton hybridization with a microwave pump: Conclusion

 \section{Conclusion}

 We apply a strong microwave pump on a cavity magnonic system and observe the hybridization between a PIM and CMP modes.
 This hybrid system inherits intriguing properties from the PIM, allowing it to be controlled by the microwave pump, a feature that is absent in all previous cavity magnonic systems.
 By using either the pump power or the pump frequency, we can thus tune the PIM-CMP hybridization.
 In conventional cavity magnonic systems, photon-magnon coupling strength is determined by three parameters, i.e., the spin number of magnets, the mode volume of the cavity photon mode and the overlap coefficient between the cavity photon mode and the magnon mode.
 This fact causes that the photon-magnon coupling strength is a constant once a cavity magnonic device is fabricated.
 To adjust the photon-magnon coupling, we must redesign the device or add complicate mechanical structures to change the magnet position in the cavity.
-Now by utilizing the PIM-CMPs hybridization, we find a handy method that can in situ control the photon-magnon coupling by modulating the pump.
-These techniques enrich the toolbox for controlling cavity magnonic systems, which should benefit magnon-based signal processing.
+Now by utilizing the PIM-CMPs hybridization, we find a handy method that can in situ control the photon-magnon coupling by modulating the pump.Additionally, the parameters, such as the geometrical shape of magnets, the pump duration time and the material properties, are also promising to manipulate the PIM-CMPs hybridization.
+These methods help to enrich the toolbox for controlling cavity magnonic systems, which should benefit magnon-based signal processing in a broader perspective.

 After years of study, CMP generated by the photon-magnon hybridization has become a well-developed technology, and our present work takes a step further.
 In addition to the formation of CMPs, coherent magnons excited by a pump are strongly coupled with CMPs.
 From the transmission spectra, we can clear see the anticrossing behaviour arsing from this PIM-CMP hybridization.
-Normally, the anticrossing is an important experimental evidence for the formation of new elementary excitation.
+Normally, anticrossing is an important experimental evidence for the formation of new elementary excitation.
 We thus conjecture that the PIM-CMP hybridization may generate new elementary excitation that is the combination of two magnons and one photon.
 This elementary offers a high-dimensional control to realize the photon-magnon entanglement for coherent/quantum information technologies.
 Our current results just uncover the tip of the iceberg of this elementary excitation and it is expected that more features of non-equilibrium cavity magnonic systems would be discovered.

 \acknowledgements